 Hone your marketing tactics through integrated platforms and refined customer data.
 Digital transformation makes your team:

 - Empowered to market your product effectively.

 - Equipped with the platform and tools you needed to get it done.

 A solution to support and integrate legacy systems, allowed more automation and control over data management, and provided a responsive, real-time catalogue experience for their customers.
 See how Acro Media got it done for a market-leading B2B organization.

 Digital transformation in B2B requires a new mindset.
 Creating a company-wide desire for change can be difficult for established, mature companies.
 Involving company stakeholders in the strategic process makes creating that new hive mind easier.

 Digital transformation is a process; it needs to be road mapped and phased out as per business needs.
-Getting your entire B2B organization online can’t be done in one major project, it must be transitional.
+Getting your entire B2B organization online can’t be done in one major project; it must be transitional.

 Developing your digital manifesto requires the coordination of all departments.
 Sales, marketing, IT, manufacturing, operations, finance, supply chain and customer service all have a part to play in any digital strategy.
-Excluding one of these teams in the construction of the strategy or technology will result in project complications or outright failure.
+Excluding one of these teams in the construction of the system or technology will result in project complications or outright failure.